Aufbau principle: The aufbau principle in the new quantum theory

-In the old quantum theory, orbits with low angular momentum (s- and p-subshell) get closer to the nucleus.
+In the old quantum theory, orbits with low angular momentum (the s- and p-subshell) get closer to the nucleus.

-The principle takes its name from German, Aufbauprinzip, "building-up principle", rather than being named for a scientist.
+The principle takes its name from the German Aufbauprinzip ("building-up principle") rather than being named for a scientist.
 It was formulated by Niels Bohr in the early 1920s.
 This was an early application of quantum mechanics to the properties of electrons and explained chemical properties in physical terms.
 Each added electron is subject to the electric field created by the positive charge of the atomic nucleus and the negative charge of other electrons that are bound to the nucleus.
 Although in hydrogen there is no energy difference between subshells with the same principal quantum number n, this is not true for the outer electrons of other atoms.

 In the old quantum theory prior to quantum mechanics, electrons were supposed to occupy classical elliptical orbits.
 The orbits with the highest angular momentum are "circular orbits" outside the inner electrons, but orbits with low angular momentum (s- and p-subshell) have high subshell eccentricity, so that they get closer to the nucleus and feel on average a less strongly screened nuclear charge.

 Wolfgang Pauli's model of the atom, including the effects of electron spin, provided a more complete explanation of the empirical aufbau rules.

-The n + l energy ordering rule
+The n + ℓ energy ordering rule

-A periodic table in which each row corresponds to one value of n + l (where the values of n and l correspond to the principal and azimuthal quantum numbers respectively) was suggested by Charles Janet in 1928, and in 1930 he made explicit the quantum basis of this pattern, based on knowledge of atomic ground states determined by the analysis of atomic spectra.
+A periodic table in which each row corresponds to one value of n + ℓ (where the values of n and ℓ correspond to the principal and azimuthal quantum numbers respectively) was suggested by Charles Janet in 1928, and in 1930 he made explicit the quantum basis of this pattern, based on knowledge of atomic ground states determined by the analysis of atomic spectra.
 This table came to be referred to as the left-step table.
-Janet "adjusted" some of the actual n + l values of the elements, since they did not accord with his energy ordering rule, and he considered that the discrepancies involved must have arisen from measurement errors.
-As it happens, the actual values were correct and the n + l energy ordering rule turned out to be an approximation rather than a perfect fit, although for all elements that are exceptions the regularised configuration is a low-energy excited state, well within reach of chemical bond energies.
+Janet "adjusted" some of the actual n + ℓ values of the elements, since they did not accord with his energy ordering rule, and he considered that the discrepancies involved must have arisen from measurement errors.
+As it happens, the actual values were correct and the n + ℓ energy ordering rule turned out to be an approximation rather than a perfect fit, although for all elements that are exceptions the regularised configuration is a low-energy excited state, well within reach of chemical bond energies.

 In 1936, the German physicist Erwin Madelung proposed this as an empirical rule for the order of filling atomic subshells, and most English-language sources therefore refer to the Madelung rule.
 Madelung may have been aware of this pattern as early as 1926.
 The Russian-American engineer Vladimir Karapetoff was the first to publish the rule in 1930, though Janet also published an illustration of it the same year.